 Will his famous name buy Thierry Henry more time to figure out the league and get the Impact playing winning soccer?
 Or will the typical dynamics in Joey Saputo’s club come to bear on a young coach who failed spectacularly at his only stop before arriving in MLS?
 No matter how itchy Saputo’s finger can get, it seems likely that Henry will get plenty of time.

 Tab Ramos can expect as much in Houston, as well.
-The Dynamo head coach is in the unenviable position of "savior" for a club that doesn't spend enough money to give itself much room for error from year-to-year.
+The Dynamo head coach is in the unenviable position of needing to save a club that doesn’t spend enough money to give itself much room for error from year-to-year.
 Ramos brings a new optimism.
-There's hope that the club will improve, but a coach can only do so much.
-No one will be jumping to criticize the new boss if Houston plays good soccer but still can't get the results necessary to compete with the best in the Western Conference.
+There’s hope that the club will improve, but a coach can only do so much.
+No one will be jumping to criticize the new boss if Houston plays good soccer but still can’t get the results necessary to compete with the best in the Western Conference.